 Compounds bound together with nonpolar covalent bonds tend to be hydrophobic and do not dissolve readily in water.
 This is because there are no charged or polar parts to interact with the polar water molecules.
 Fats and oils are good examples of compounds that are hydrophobic.

-One of the most important structures in cells is the biological membrane.
+One of the most important structures in the cells of our bodies is the biological membrane.
 These membranes are stabilized by the hydrophobic and hydrophilic interactions of some special compounds that we will study later.

 Solute Concentration